sunflowerdeath/broccoli-glob-caching-writer/README.md

 #broccoli-glob-caching-writer

 Similar to [broccoli-caching-writer](https://github.com/rwjblue/broccoli-caching-writer)
-but allows to specify files that need to be cached with glob patterns.
+but allows to specify files that need to be cached using glob patterns.

 ##Install